bruno-gregorio/whirlpool/README.md

 - Use Dracut instead of iniramfs-tools
 - Have a reduced set of packages, the default gnome debian installation includes too many things, I want to omit things like games, office and support for south-east asian languages from this spin.
 - Install refind at the end of the installation process with the refind-theme-regular, as defined by the git submodule.
+- Default compression must be zstd instead of gzip

-- A compressão das padrão deve ser zstd e não glib Project wide, I have the following goals:
+Project wide, I have the following goals:
 - Project scripts and tasks must be handled by Make.
 - Keep the documentation inside scripts minimal.